-Comprising some of the most popular excerpts from programs broadcast, an orchestra playing under the direction of Charles Hart will contribute to the presentation, together with a group of vocal artists whose names will be revealed when the program goes on the air.
-In addition to the musical features. the air.
-In addition to the musical features, one or more dramatic sketches may be offered.
+10 to 11 p.m.-The Spotlight Review Comprising some of the most popular ex-Comprising some of the most popular ex-cerpts from programs broadcast, an orchestra playing under the direction of Charles Hart will contribute to the presentation, together with a group of vocal artists whose names will be revealed when the program goes on the air.
+In addition to the musical features, one or more dramatic sketches may be of-fered.
 Ted Maxwell prepared and directs the "Spotlight Review."

-Broadcast hrough KHQ, KGW, KPO and
+Broadcast hrough KHQ, KGW, KPO and KFI.